jobel-code/knowledge-building-blog/how2_jupyter-r-offline_migration.md

 *Linux*: `https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh`

 ### The following steps are for a Linux machine (Ubuntu 18.04) with internet access.
-From there we will replicate our environment to a windows-based offline machine.
+Note, the OS of the machines that will replicate the enviroment must match.
+Windows 10 to Windows 10, Ubuntu 18.04 to Ubuntu 18.+, etc...

 To comunicate between python and R, it is recommended to use `rpy2` package, and if you use biomod2 and geospatial r functions do not forget to install the gdal and raster packages.